Aurangabad Maharashtra, India Travel Guide

 India has experiences across a wide price spectrum, making budget-friendly or luxurious travel possible.

 Automated Teller Machines (ATMs) are widely available throughout Aurangabad.
 Inform your bank of your travel plans to avoid card blocks.
 Major credit and debit cards (Visa, MasterCard) are accepted at larger hotels, restaurants, and shops.
 Many smaller establishments, street vendors, and local transport providers prefer cash.
-Carry enough cash for daily expenses.
+Bring enough cash for daily expenses.

 ₹1,500 - ₹3,000 (approx. USD 18-36) daily.
-This covers hostel stay, local eateries, shared transport, and fundamental site entries.
+This deals with hostel stay, local eateries, shared transport, and basic site entries.

 Hostel stay or basic guesthouse rooms, local eateries, local buses.